-Thousands of Get Togethers happened across the UK, but what actually happens at a Get Together and what do people get out of it?
-Here are the stories of a range of Get Togethers to give you a flavour of just how great the annual event is.
+Thousands of Great Get Togethers have happened across the UK, but what actually happens at a Great Get Together?
+Here are the stories of a range of Great Get Togethers to give you a flavour of just how great the annual event is.

 During Ramadan, Muslims break their daily fast with Iftars – getting together with family, friends or the wider community to eat, pray and reflect.
 It is also a time where Muslims traditionally pay particular attention to how they can serve their community.